Feyerabend/ABC80/abc802/README.md

 ### Representation of numbers

-Integer, Foat, Double, ASCII ..
+Integer, Float, Double, ASCII ..

 ## Timing in BASIC II with ABC802